Skip to main content

 The Moose Jaw Public Library invites expressions of interest from the Indigenous community who may be interested in partnering with the Library.
 Artists, knowledge keepers, storytellers, presenters, crafters, and other service providers are invited to submit a proposal.

-Upcoming Community Programs
+Upcoming Library & Community Programs

 Digital Resources